pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/_index.md

 ## Deployment Options

-The Pulumi service Docker container images can be run using any OCI-compatible container orchestrator.
+The Pulumi service [Docker container images]({{< relref "components" >}}) can be run using any OCI-compatible container orchestrator.

-However, Pulumi provides installers to support common deployment environments.
+However, Pulumi provides [installers](https://github.com/pulumi/pulumi-self-hosted-installers) to support common deployment environments:

-* [Quickstart Install]({{< relref "quickstart" >}}): Using a Pulumi-provided set of docker-compose files and bash scripts, one can deploy a small system for **testing** in a local docker environment.
+* [Quickstart Docker Compose Install]({{< relref "quickstart-docker-compose" >}}): Using a Pulumi-provided set of docker-compose files and bash scripts, one can deploy a small system for **testing** in a local docker environment.
 * [ECS-Hosted Install]({{< relref "ecs-hosted" >}}): Using a Pulumi-provided set of Pulumi programs written in Typescript or Go, one can automate the deployment and maintenance of a production-grade self-hosted solution.
 * [EKS-Hosted Install]({{< relref "eks-hosted" >}}): Using a Pulumi-provided set of Pulumi programs written in Typescript, one can automate the deployment and maintenance of a production-grade self-hosted solution running on Amazon Elastic Kubernetes Sevice (EKS).
 This solution most closely matches the managed service deployment model.
 * [AKS-Hosted Install]({{< relref "aks-hosted" >}}): Using a Pulumi-provided set of Pulumi programs written in Typescript, one can automate the deployment and maintenance of a production-grade self-hosted solution on Azure Kubernetes Service (AKS).